MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 - **Current** – Any official releases are released to this channel.
 This is the default value.
 - **CurrentThrottle** – Created to allow people to skip ‘weekly’ Outlook releases in Current channel.
 - **Custom** – Channel to be used if internal servers are to be utilized.
 - **Preview** – Preview of official releases.
-Office apps available usually 2 weeks prior to official release.
+Office apps available usually two weeks prior to official release.
 - **Beta** – Absolute latest in development.
-Office apps usually updated 2 times a week.
+Office apps updated two times a week.
 Only to be used for testing and error reporting purposes.
 Product support not be available in this channel.

 ### ManifestServer

 URL for the server hosting update manifests.
-MAU will download update manifests from this location when ChannelName is set to Custom.
+MAU downloads update manifests from this location when ChannelName is set to Custom.

 | Category | Details |
 | --- | --- |